-Up to-Home/Humour/Language

 From The Many-Coloured Land by Julian May (Pan Books, 1981):

-bosky a. having an abundance of trees or shrubs / relating to woods
+bosky adj. having an abundance of trees or shrubs / relating to woods

 From The Many-Coloured Land by Julian May (Pan Books, 1981):

-carnyx a. an ancient Celtic or Pictish war horn
+carnyx adj. an ancient Celtic or Pictish war horn

 From The Many-Coloured Land by Julian May (Pan Books, 1981):

-scrobiculate a.
+scrobiculate adj.
 (Botany & Zoology) pitted, furrowed. [from Latin scrobiculus (scrobis trench [...] )] -- The Concise Oxford Dictionary, 7th Edition

 From Intervention by Julian May (Pan Books, 1988):